Guardians vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Guardians Betting Records & Stats

-- The Guardians have been victorious in 15, or 42.9%, of the 35 contests they have been chosen as underdogs in this season.
+- The Guardians have come away with 15 wins in the 36 contests they have been listed as the underdogs in this season.

-- Cleveland has entered eight games this season as the underdog by +130 or more and is 1-7 in those contests.
+- Cleveland has entered six games this season as the underdog by +135 or more and is 1-5 in those contests.

-- Bookmakers have implied with the moneyline set for this matchup that the Guardians have a 43.5% chance of pulling out a win.
+- The moneyline set for this matchup implies the Guardians have a 42.6% chance of coming away with a victory in the contest.

-- Games involving Cleveland have gone over the total set by bookmakers in 35 of 89 chances this season.
+- So far this season, Cleveland and its opponents have hit the over in 36 of its 90 games with a total.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!